-The Amber Trust recognises that its services, Little Amber, Amber Plus and With Music in Mind, require freelance practitioners to visit the homes of families with visually impaired children, presenting the issue of lone and working in other people’s homes.
+The Amber Trust recognises that its services, Little Amber, Amber Plus and With Music in Mind, require freelance practitioners to visit the homes of families with vision impaired children, presenting the issue of lone and working in other people’s homes.
 The Amber Trust recognises that both the practitioner and The Amber Trust have duties in ensuring a safe working environment.
 The Amber Trust has responsibility to advise practitioners working alone in other people’s homes to assess potential risks and to take steps to avoid or control these.
 The practitioner should ensure they are aware of their safety responsibilities and raise any safety concerns when they arise.

 The Amber Trust is committed to the health, safety and welfare of all those working on the charity’s behalf.
 The aim of this policy is to minimise the risks faced by Little Amber, Amber Plus and With Music in Mind practitioners who work alone and put in place appropriate measures to improve safety.
 Little Amber, Amber Plus and With Music in Mind practitioners are required to take reasonable care of themselves and others affected by their work and to co-operate with The Amber Trust in meeting their legal obligations with regards to Health and Safety and other legislation.

 Potential hazards for Little Amber, Amber Plus and With Music in Mind practitioners include having nowhere close at hand to park, and having to walk some distance carrying equipment, and perhaps in the dark; allegations from parents; and dogs or other dangerous animals on site.
 In order to reduce the risk of these potential hazards, the following risk assessment procedure is recommended:

 When making an appointment, the following information should be obtained: